cloudmesh/useful-introduction_to_cloud-2015/_sources/iaas/openstack.txt

        $ nova boot --flavor m1.small \
                    --image "futuregrid/ubuntu-14.04" \
-                   --key_name $USER-key \
+                   --key_name $PORTALNAME-key \
-                   --user-data mycloudinit.txt $USER-002
+                   --user-data mycloudinit.txt $PORTALNAME-002

-You should be able to login to <USER>-002 as root, and the added packages are installed.
+You should be able to login to $PORTALNAME-002 as root, and the added packages are installed.

 Get the latest version of Ubuntu Cloud Image and upload it to the OpenStack
 ---------------------------------------------------------------------------

-..
-NOTE:: We will try to provide the latest images.
+.. note:: We will try to provide the latest images.
 E.g., currently in india openstack the ubuntu 14.04 image is officially available under name: futuregrid/ubuntu-14.04.
 So usually you can skip this section to simply use the one provided officially.